the blue lotus yoga immersion and teaching intensive 200-hour ONLINE training program

 The depth and breadth of yoga cannot be experienced in a day, a week, or a year.
 It is a journey traveled over the course of a lifetime.
-9 months of transformation, our yoga immersion and teacher training program, is designed to show you more than a series of postures and how to teach them.
+Our yoga immersion and teacher training program is designed to show you more than a series of postures and how to teach them.
 Rather, it is our intention to help you find your own sadhana, your own truth, through a process of inquiry as unique as you.

 This program is a journey of self-study and practice — an exploration of your own thoughts, emotions and world views.
 As you cultivate inner awareness, you will come to see that only by living in the heart can we truly thrive – in work, play, relationships; as a student, as a teacher.